DLR-RM/shape-completion/libs/README.md

-# shape-completion-libs
+# Libraries

-This repository consists of several libraries that assist in geometry and 3D manipulation, including operations on point clouds, meshes, and more.
+Several libraries that assist in geometry and 3D manipulation, including operations on point clouds, meshes, and more.
 The available libraries and functionalities are listed below.

-## Libraries
+## List of available libraries

 ### libchamfer